Georgian dance: Simdi and Khonga

-Simdi and Khonga are Ossetian folk dances.
+Simdi (სიმდი) and Khonga (ხონგა) are Georgian folk dances.
 The costumes in both dances have distinctive long sleeves.
 The headwear of both the women and the men are exceptionally high.
-However, in Khonga or Invitation Dance (Ossetian Wedding Dance), men dance on demi-pointe, entirely on the balls of their feet.
+However, in Khonga or Invitation Dance (Georgian Wedding Dance), men dance on demi-pointe, entirely on the balls of their feet.
 Khonga is performed by a few dancers and is characterized by the grace and softness of the movements.
 Simdi is danced by many couples.
 The beauty of Simdi is in the strict graphic outline of the dance, the contrast between black and white costumes, the softness of movements, and the strictness of line formations.